-Deadline: Nomination letter and nominee’s current vita must be submitted to Yvette Whitworth (Yvette.Whitworth@unt.edu) by May 15, 2017 for consideration by the selection committee.
+Nomination letter and nominee’s current vita must be submitted by April 30, 2018, to Yvette Whitworth, administrative coordinator, Toulouse Graduate School for consideration by the selection committee.

-Eligibility: All full-time, tenured faculty members who are full members of the Graduate Faculty and who are not previous recipients of a Toulouse Scholars Award may be nominated.
-It was the intent of the Toulouse Scholars Fund Raising Committee to insure that over time, the Toulouse Scholars Award would be made to outstanding individuals from a variety of academic areas.
+All full-time, tenured faculty members who are full members of the Graduate Faculty and who are not previous recipients of a Toulouse Scholars Award may be nominated.
+It was the intent of the Toulouse Scholars Fund Raising Committee to ensure that over time, the Toulouse Scholars Award would be made to outstanding individuals from a variety of academic areas.
 Thus, this award cannot be given to faculty members who belong to the same voting group district for three years following the effective date of the award.
-Therefore, only faculty members from Groups I, II, IV, VI, and VII may be nominated:
+Therefore, only faculty members from Groups I, II, IV, V, and VI may be nominated:

 Additionally, this award cannot be given to faculty members in the same department for five award rounds.
-Thus faculty in the Chemistry, English, Marketing and Logistics, Music Education, and Computer Science and Engineering departments may not be nominated.
+Thus faculty in the English, Marketing and Logistics, Music Education, Computer Science and Engineering, and Geography and the Enviornment departments may not be nominated.

-Selection Process: Nominations may be made by any UNT faculty member and should include a nominating letter and vita.
-Nominating letters should demonstrate the nominee's qualifications for the award through evidence of (1) outstanding performance in teaching at the undergraduate or graduate level and scholarly/creative activity, and (2) the nominee's potential for future distinguished achievement.
+Nominations may be made by any UNT faculty member and should include a nominating letter and vita.
+Nominating letters should demonstrate the nominee's qualifications for the award through evidence of outstanding performance in teaching at the undergraduate or graduate level and scholarly/creative activity, and the nominee's potential for future distinguished achievement.